 As a Blue team participant, you are not allowed to perform any offensive actions towards other Blue team participants, the Red team, the Green team, or the competition network.
 Doing so will disqualify you from the competition.

-Anywhere that states BLUETEAMXXXX or TEAMNUMBER, please be sure to utilize the excel document that provides you with your school and team specific 4 digit team number.
+Anywhere that states BLUEXXXX or TEAMNUMBER (other than Discord), please be sure to utilize the excel document that provides you with your school and team specific 4 digit team number.

 Each Blue team member will have access to their AWS environment beginning no later than October 28, 2024.
 The White team operates the administrative accounts on AWS.
 White team administrative accounts will not be used maliciously and are only there to ensure proper scoring and enforcement of rules.